Hactchubas/donut-shop-db/README.md

 # README.md
-# 🍩 Ephemeral Donut Shop Database
+# 🍩  Donut Shop Database

 A complete PostgreSQL database system for a donut shop.
 Perfect for development, testing, and demonstrations.